9600dev/llmvm/README.md

 LLMVM is a CLI based productivity tool that uses Large Language Models and local Python tools/helpers to reason about and execute your tasks.
 A CLI client (client.py) either connects directly to an LLM provider or will connect to a local server (server.py) that coordinates tool execution, [Retrieval Agumented Generation](https://blogs.nvidia.com/blog/what-is-retrieval-augmented-generation/), document search and more.

 It supports [Anthropic's](https://www.anthropic.com) Claude 3 (Opus, Sonnet and Haiku) vision models, [OpenAI](https://openai.com/blog/openai-api) GPT 3.5/4/4 Turbo/4o models from OpenAI.
-[Gemini](https://deepmind.google/technologies/gemini/) is currently experimental.
+[Gemini](https://deepmind.google/technologies/gemini/) is currently experimental (it really really doesn't want to generate code in <code> tags).
 It's best used with the [kitty](https://github.com/kovidgoyal/kitty) terminal as LLMVM will screenshot and render images as work on vision based tasks progresses.

 > Update October 5th 2024: Added full Browser API to agents - LLM can click, type and navigate the browser; refactored the agent code so you can build class/instance based agents that keep state between requests (see [browser.py](https://github.com/9600dev/llmvm/blob/master/llmvm/server/tools/browser.py) as an example).